 - 4.4.12.a.
 The intent of the Campus Plan is to facilitate the evolution of Institutions according to the goals of the Township Comprehensive Plan, while protecting surrounding residential properties, and promoting public benefits such as historic preservation, open space preservation, community connectivity, and public use of recreational facilities. - 4.4.12.b.
-The Campus Plan shall be established by process of Conditional Use, and comply with Section 155- 5.3 shall include the requirements of the Township Code Chapter 135, Subdivision and Land Development process sequence of Tentative Sketch Plan, Preliminary Subdivision and/or Land Development Plan, and Final Plan. - 4.4.12.c.
+The Campus Plan shall comply with Section 155-5.3 - 4.4.12.c.
 Once approved, the Campus Plan shall allow individual component development without additional Campus Plan approval processes provided each conforms to the requirements of this Article and the Campus Plan.
-Changes to individual components of the Campus Plan may be approved by the Board of Commissioners Conditional Use. - 4.4.12.d.
-Public benefits such as historic preservation and designation, conservation of open space, and third party (public) use of playfields and recreational facilities, may be considered as criteria for Conditional Use approval in addition to Section "155-5.3 Criteria for Conditional Use approval".
-Deviations to the regulatory requirements such asfor Impervious SurfaceArea or Building Height, may be approved during the Campus Plan approval process.
+Changes to individual components of the Campus Plan may be approved by the Board of Commissioners. - 4.4.12.d.
+Public benefits such as historic preservation and designation, conservation of open space, and third party (public) use of playfields and recreational facilities, may be considered as criteria for approval.
+Deviations to the regulatory requirements for Impervious Surface, may be approved during the Campus Plan approval process.

 4.4.12.e.
-The Campus Plan submittal requirements may be provided in accordance with shall include the following plans and documents, according to which applications for future development shall be reviewed:
+The Campus Plan submittal requirements shall include the following plans and documents, according to which applications for future development shall be reviewed: